How to Make The Most of Your Web Hosting Bandwidth

 By combining these files into a smaller number of files, you reduce the number of HTTP connections necessary to load your site

-The Minification is the removing of all unnecessary characters from the code to reduce the size thus significantly improving the loading times of the elements on the page.
+The Minification is the removal of all unnecessary characters from the code to reduce the size thus significantly improving the loading times of the elements on the page.
 The minification removes all spacing, new lines and developer comments to reduce the size as much as possible.
 By minifying these files, you reduce the amount of bandwidth required to load your site.

 There are numerous online sites that minify files, for example: